ericgio/react-bootstrap-typeahead/README.md

 placeholder | string | | Placeholder text for the input. renderMenuItemChildren | function | | Provides a hook for customized rendering of menu item contents. selected | array | `[]` | The selected option(s) displayed in the input.
 Use this prop if you want to control the component via its parent.

+## CSS
+The component tries to use as little CSS as possible, relying primarily on Bootstrap or any Bootstrap themes for styling.
+Some minimal styling is included in `Typeahead.css` and `Token.css` and should ideally be included wherever you're using the component.

+## Example
+An example file is included with the NPM module.
+Simply open `example/index.html` in a browser.
+If you're using the repository code, you'll need to run `npm run example` to build the example index file.
+You can then open the HTML file as described above.
+You can also try the [live example](http://ericgio.github.io/react-bootstrap-typeahead/).